Hilya: Art form

-A ḥilya (1712) meant to be folded and carried on one's person (the crease lines are visible).
+A ḥilya from 1712 meant to be folded and carried on one's person (the crease lines are visible).
 The two crescents above and below the large circle in the middle contain the description of Muhammad.
 The central circle describes the protective powers of the ḥilya.
 The protective hand of Fatimah is also drawn on the lower crescent, as another sign against evil.
 The circle and the edges of the sheet are bordered with Koranic verses.

 While writers developed hilye as a literary genre, calligraphers and illuminators developed it into a decorative art form.
-Because of their supposed protective effect, a practice developed in Ottoman Turkey of the 17th century of carrying Muhammad's description on one's person.
-Similarly, because of the belief that a house with a ḥilya will not see poverty, trouble, fear or the devil, such texts came to be displayed prominently in a house.
-The term of 'ḥilya' was used for the art form for presenting these texts.
+Because of their supposed protective effect, people in 17th century Ottoman Turkey started carrying around Muhammad's description.
+Similarly, because of the belief that a house with a ḥilya will not see poverty, trouble, fear or the devil, these texts came to be displayed prominently in a house.
+The term 'ḥilya' was used for the art form that presented these texts.
 Thus, the ḥilya, as a vehicle for Muhammad's presence after his death, was believed to have a talismanic effect, capable of protecting a house, a child, a traveller, or a person in difficulty.
 In addition, the purpose of the ḥilya is to help visualize Muhammad as a mediator between the sacred and human worlds, to connect with him by using the viewing of the ḥilya as an opportunity to send a traditional blessing upon him, and to establish an intimacy with him.

 The pocket ḥilān were written on a piece of paper, small enough to fit in a breast pocket after being folded in three.
 The folding lines were reinforced with cloth or leather.
 Other pocket ḥilān were made of wood.
 Hilyes to be displayed on a wall were prepared on paper mounted on wooden panels, although in the 19th century, thick paper sheets became another medium.
 The top part of ḥilān that were laid on wooded panels were carved and cut out in the form of a crown.
 The crown part would be richly illuminated and miniatures of Medina, the tomb of Muhammad or the Kaaba would be placed there, together or separately.